 The ability to set advanced settings for viSNE, including number of iterations, perplexity, and theta, is not available for user accounts with trial subscriptions except in special cases on Enterprise Cytobanks.

-The Barnes-Hut implementation of t-SNE, which is what powers viSNE in Cytobank, has a number of settings that can be changed to affect the results of a viSNE analysis.
-In most cases for unfamiliar users we advise not changing these settings until a practical need emerges for which to change them.
-What practical considerations underlay the decision to adjust these settings?
-See below for discussion in context of each setting.
+The Barnes-Hut implementation of t-SNE, which underlies viSNE in Cytobank, has a number of settings that can be changed to affect the results of a viSNE analysis.
+For new users, we advise using Cytobank’s default settings until a practical need emerges for which to change them.
+See below for discussion of factors that may require changing each setting.

-viSNE proceeds by a step-wise optimization of the placement of events in a two dimensional space in order to best reflect the similarity of events in the high dimensional space of the dataset.
+viSNE works by repeatedly adjusting the placement of events or observations in a two dimensional space in order to best reflect the similarity of these events or observations in the high dimensional space of the dataset.
 Each step of this process is an iteration of the algorithm.
-Each iteration progressively minimizes the difference between the high-dimensional similarity between the cellular events and the low-dimensional similarity between events displayed on the viSNE map.
-The effect is that events that are similar to each other according to their high dimensional attributes are grouped in close proximity on the viSNE map.
+Unlike some other machine learning algorithms that stop iterating when convergence is reached, viSNE’s underlying math doesn’t allow this, and the number of iterations must be set by the user.
 The default number of iterations in Cytobank is 1000.